James W. Loewen

 James William Loewen (February 6, 1942 – August 19, 2021) was an American sociologist, historian, and author.
 He was best known for his 1995 book, Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong.
+A 2005 book, Sundown Towns: A Hidden Dimension of American Racism, galvanized a national effort to develop a list of sundown towns.

-Early life
+Early life, family and education

-Loewen was born in Decatur, Illinois, on February 6, 1942.
-His father, David, was a medical director and physician from an immigrant Mennonite community; his mother, Winifred (Gore), was a librarian and teacher.
-Loewen was raised in Decatur, where he attended MacArthur High School and was a National Merit Scholar as a graduate in 1960.
+Loewen was born and raised in Decatur, Illinois.
+His father David was a medical director and physician from an immigrant Mennonite community; his mother, Winifred (Gore), was a librarian and teacher.
+Loewen was a National Merit Scholar, graduating from MacArthur High School in 1960.

-Loewen attended Carleton College.
+He attended Carleton College.
 In 1963, as a junior, he spent a semester in Mississippi, an experience in a different culture that led him to question what he had been taught about United States history.
-He was intrigued by learning about the unique place of nineteenth-century Chinese immigrants and their descendants in Mississippi culture, commonly thought of as biracial.
-Loewen went on to earn a PhD in sociology from Harvard University based on his research on Chinese Americans in Mississippi.
+He was intrigued by learning about the unique place of 19th-century Chinese immigrants and their descendants in Mississippi culture, commonly thought of as biracial.
+Loewen later earned a PhD in sociology from Harvard University based on his research on Chinese Americans in Mississippi.

 Career

 Loewen first taught in Mississippi at Tougaloo College, a historically black college founded by the American Missionary Association after the American Civil War.
-For 20 years, Loewen taught about racism at the University of Vermont, where he was professor emeritus of sociology.
-Since 1997, he had been a visiting professor of sociology at the Catholic University of America in Washington, D.C.
+Subsequently, he taught about racism for 20 years at the University of Vermont, where he was Professor Emeritus of Sociology.
+Starting in 1997, he was a visiting professor of sociology at the Catholic University of America in Washington, D.C.
 He was selected for honoris causa membership in Omicron Delta Kappa in 1997 at SUNY Plattsburgh.